LAWRENCE ALDERSON was one of the earliest advocates for the conservation of animal genetic resources

 Rare Breeds of Horses and Ponies (2000; c.2600 words)

+A survey of domestic livestock in the British Isles in 1998 revealed the presence of 46 horse and pony breeds.
+Many of these were recent arrivals, and several existed only as insignificant populations, but they indicated an underlying desire within the equine industry to seek out new genetic material.
+The motivation may have been speculation, or a genuine attempt to introduce new characteristics.
 The introduction of new types was associated closely with changes in the marketplace.
 Mechanisation displaced animal power rapidly after the Second World War, and since that time horse and pony breeds have been seeking new roles.
 For a time heavy horses found partial respite with short-haul brewery deliveries, and some pony breeds in remoter areas continued to provide draught power on small farms.
 However, these were short-term functions and increasingly the reduced population of each breed found refuge in the showring.
 The standards laid down for judging horses and ponies in the showring did not always coincide with the functional qualities of working animals in a breed, and a change in type became evident.
 Size and height in particular often assumed greater importance than traditional type.
 Subsequently, the development of the leisure industry provided a potential new lease of life for equine breeds during the last three or four decades of the twentieth century.
 Most native breeds were forced to acknowledge the reality of this market in order to survive, but it demanded yet further changes in type and priority was placed on different characteristics.
 Speed and elegance replaced strength and native adaptability as prime selection criteria.
 It put long-established breeds into direct competition with new types specially developed as sport horses.

 PIGS